Communication and Professional Image in Networking

 Successful people believe their success is attributable to a pattern of mutually beneficial interpersonal relationships, as much as it is due to technical skills or business knowledge.
 Your communication and the image you present create the first impression—often the lasting impression—on the people you meet.

-Want a more professional image?
+Want o to develop a more professional image?
 How you present, yourself is the first step in building that mutually beneficial network of contacts.

-His studies revealed that up to 37 percent of a first impression is based upon the speaker's tone of voice.
-On the telephone, that number rises to 80 percent or higher, according to many communication consultants.
+His studies revealed that up to 37% of a first impression is based upon the speaker's tone of voice.
+On the telephone, that number rises to 80% or higher, according to other communication consultants.